-Conditionals are flow control structures that allow a program to make decisions based on the evaluation of one or more conditions.
+Conditionals are control flow structures that allow a program to make decisions based on the evaluation of one or more conditions.

 Thanks to conditionals, a program can be like one of those games or books where we have to make decisions.
 Depending on the decision we make, we can have one ending or another.

-So, thanks to conditionals, our program can have many possible execution paths and many possible “endings”.
+Well, thanks to conditionals, our program can have many possible execution paths and many possible “endings”.

 We can represent a conditional using the following symbol, which is more or less standard in flowcharts.

-Understanding conditionals
+Understanding Conditionals

-This type of conditional is usually called IF, and in code it would look something like this,
+This type of conditional is usually called IF, and in code, it would look something like this,

 if it rains: